juliana-gru/Ravenous/README.md

 This project is one of many built for Codecademy's course "Create a Front-end app with React".

+=> CORS Anywhere is used to access data from the API.
+To gain temporary access to demo server you have to make a request through this link: https://cors-anywhere.herokuapp.com/corsdemo

 ### Some additional features added by myself:
 - Pressing the enter key triggers a search
 - Show a 'loading' message while waiting for results from the API